wp-plugins/smart-categories/readme.txt

 WordPress category.
 Th plugin then scans post titles for the key, and adds the specified categories as appropriate.
 By default the plugin will automatically check newly created posts when a page is loaded, however this can be set to manual via a button in the admin screen.

+I can't guarantee any support, but if you use the support forum I will do my best to help you with any issues.
+Feel free to suggest improvements too.

 == Installation ==

 1. In the wordpress 'Plugins' menu, click 'Add New'.